crlsyajie/Cy-My-Portfolio/README.md

         --Tablet: Compact layout with a different navigation style.
         --Mobile: Vertical layout, smaller image sizes for faster loading.

+    --Specific Screen Sizes:
+        --Features are adjusted or hidden depending on the screen width.
+        --Viable screen sizes are: 320px, 375px, 425px, 768px, 1024px, and 1440px.

 2. CSS Root Variables and Preset Design:

         --Approach: Defined global styles using